 I had intended on making it sometime soon, and this was as good a time as any; I could kill two birds with one stone, dessert for me and a new recipe for you!

 I’ve never met a fried dough that I didn’t like and this is no exception.
 Mithai, a crispy deep fried dough that’s covered in sweet vanilla syrup, is a popular snack I would buy as a child growing up in Guyana.
 I looked forward to the morning breaks, when I would head to the vendors in the school yard and stand on a long line in anticipation of these.
 This was and is my sweet fix.

 1/4 tsp cinnamon

 1/8 tsp nutmeg

 about 1 cup milk

 Place flour, cinnamon,nutmeg, sugar and salt in a large bowl and stir to combine.
+Add shortening and rub into dough.
 Next add milk then knead to form stiff dough.
 You can use coconut milk as well.
 Set aside for half an hour.

 Next roll the dough to ¼ inch thickness, then using a knife or pizza cutter, cut into thin strips.